 Middle East Studies Program

 The Middle East Studies Program at California State University, Fresno, aims to provide a broad intellectual foundation and an experiential platform for understanding various aspects of the region.
-Peace and friendship though dialogue, understanding, and cultural exchange is at the heart of our mission.
+Peace and friendship through dialogue, understanding, and cultural exchange is at the heart of our mission.
 The program offers an interdisciplinary minor in Middle East Studies with language programs in Arabic, Armenian, Hebrew, and Persian.
 The interdisciplinary nature of the program draws on a group of faculty and students who bring perspectives from different academic disciplines, including anthropology, art and art history, economics, ethnomusicology, geography and environmental studies, history, languages and linguistics, literature, media and film studies, philosophy, religious studies, and women's studies.

 The Middle East Studies Program was created through the support of a Title VI-A grant from the Department of Education for International Studies and Foreign Languages in 2009.
 In 2010 the interdisciplinary minor in Middle East Studies was established.